 According to The Princeton Review, more than 200 schools offer undergraduate sports management programs.
 There are no graduate programs specifically for sports management.
 However, some students who are interested in becoming sports agent choose to attend business school, some of which have sports management programs.
 Other students attend law school as preparation for a career as a sports agent.

 Other Undergraduate Majors

 If you are interested in attending a school that does not have a sports management degree, there are other options.
 According to The Princeton Review, because sports agents deal with the business side of sports, majors in accounting and finance, communications, advertising and marketing can also lead you to a career as a sports agent.
 Other appropriate majors include business entrepreneurship, human resources management, journalism and recreation management.

 According to The Princeton Review, there are more than 20 business schools that offer media/entertainment, sports management programs or concentrations.
-Among them are Arizona State University, Barry University, Columbia University, DePaul University, George Washington University, Northwestern University, and The Ohio State University have this program.
-University of California, Los Angeles, University of North Carolina, and University of Oregon also have this program.
+Among them are Arizona State University, Barry University, Columbia University in the City of New York, DePaul University, George Washington University, Northwestern University, and The Ohio State University have this program.
+University of California-Los Angeles, University of North Carolina at Chapel Hill, and University of Oregon also have this program.

 According to The Princeton Review, there are more than 20 schools that offer sports and fitness administration/management as an area of study for law school students.
 Law school is also a good option for becoming a sports agent, considering that many agents deal with an athlete's contracts.

 Cassidy Velez is a full-time freelance writer who has focused primarily on nutrition and health.
 She has published several articles with eHow.
 As an athlete and personal trainer, she has much experience with fitness and an understanding of how the human body works.
 Velez graduated with a bachelor's degree in human development from Cornell University.